 What are the different types of usability testing methods?

+You know when to do usability testing, but what kind should you do?
 It’s one of the most crucial questions that will shape your usability testing project: whether to conduct moderated or unmoderated usability testing.
+Let's look at both to understand the advantages and disadvantages of each, and how to conduct usability testing using the right method for your needs.

 Unmoderated vs. moderated research: What's the difference?